Sage/streamlinejs/README.md

 });
 ```
 And you can mix streamline functions, classical callback based code and synchrononous functions in the same file.
 Streamline will only transform the functions that have the special `_` parameter.

-The other functions will end up unmodified in the output file (maybe slightly reformatted by the narcissus pretty printer though).
+Note: this works with both transformation options.
+Even if you use the _fibers_ option, you can seamlessly call standard callback based node APIs
+and the asynchronous functions that you create with streamline have the standard node callback signature.

 # Running in other environments